zabbix/zabbix/templates/cloud/openstack/openstack_nova_http/README.md

 }
 ```

-If some role is already assigned to target, it is possible to add another role with `or`, for example, `role:firstRole or role:monitoring`.
+If some role is already assigned to the target, it is possible to add another role with `or`, for example, `role:firstRole or role:monitoring`.

-Note that a restart of OpenStack Nova services might be needed, for these new changes to be applied.
+Note that a restart of OpenStack Nova services might be needed for these new changes to be applied.

 ### Macros used